Expecco Update Settings

 Company Local Setup

 If your infrastructure does not allow/provide access to the public internet (for example, due to security considerations), you may also setup your own company-internal HTTP or FTP service for the test hosts, and manually copy hot-fix files there.
 For this, change the "Update Host" field to name your company-internal server.
 Of course, your server admin has to maintain the patches files there, keep track of new patches as provided by eXept and install them on the server.

-If such a setup is not possible, transport the patches to your machine (into any folder) and select the "Install Patches from File" function from the "Extras"->"Maintenance" menu.
+If such a setup is not possible (i.e. if your machine is in a totally isolated lab), transport the patches to your machine (via an USB-stick) place them into any temporary folder, and select the "Install Patches from File" function from the "Extras"->"Maintenance" menu.
+This will validate and move the files into the expecco patches folder and install them.
+They will automatically be installed from there with the next start of expecco.

 Automatic vs. Manual Patch Updating